sk00t3r/debian-install-ionqt/README.md

 # Stopping iond:

 If you install the iond service only use "sudo pkill -9 iond".
-If you started it with teh "printtoconsole" command you need to run teh kill command from another terminal window to stop the service.
+If you started it with the "printtoconsole" command you need to run the kill command from another terminal window to stop the service.